ENGR 101 | University of Michigan

 Assessment Content and Online Practice Assessment

-- Assessment 1: content from Homeworks 1-8, Labs 1-3, and high level concepts for Project 1.
+- Assessment 1: content from Homeworks 1-6, Labs 1-3, and high level concepts from Homeworks 7-8 and Project 1.

-There is a practice assessment available on PrairieLearn.
-Please make sure to take this practice assessment prior to taking the actual assessment so that you know what kinds of questions to expect on the actual assessment.
+Make sure to take the practice assessment prior to taking the actual assessment so that you know what kinds of questions to expect on the actual assessment.

 You are able to “grade as you go” for the practice assessment.
 Please do this to help yourself understand which topics you understand well and which topics you should review prior to taking the actual assessment.